repobee/repobee/docs/peer.rst

 :ref:`config`).
 Thus, the only things we must specify are ``--students/--students-file`` and ``--num-reviews`` (``--issue`` is optional, more on that later).
-Let's make a minimal call with the ``assign-peer-reviewers`` command, and then inspect the log output to figure out what happened.
+Let's make a minimal call with the ``assign-peer-reviews`` command, and then inspect the log output to figure out what happened.
 Recall that ``students.txt`` lists our three favorite students spam, ham and eggs (see :ref:`setup`).